 Before You Start

-To complete this module, you need a special Developer Edition org that contains Field Service with the managed package and our sample data.
-Get the free Developer Edition and connect it to Trailhead now so you can follow along in your own org.
-Later, you'll use it to complete challenges.
+To follow along in this badge, you need a special Developer Edition org that contains Field Service with the managed package and our sample data.
+Get the free Developer Edition and connect it to Trailhead now.
+In later units, you'll use this org to complete challenges.
 Note that this Developer Edition is designed to work with the challenges in this badge, and may not work for other badges.
 Always check that you’re using the Trailhead Playground or special Developer Edition org that we recommend.